LostInBrittany/granite-file-saver/README.md

-# granite-alert
+# granite-file-saver

-> A lightweight element to read a file from the filesystem
+> A lightweight element to save content to a file on the local filesystem
 >
 > Polymer 1.5 ready